 - Performing opportunities at the Recitals held at our school (which are free!) throughout the year and at other events

-- Have the most fun making music - join our growing chamber group programs
+- Have the most fun making music - join our growing orchestra

 - Ongoing enrollment - stop by anytime

 - Flexible hours to accommodate your busy schedule